 In June 2022, we initiated a pivotal Phase 3 trial ("ROSELLA") that seeks to replicate the positive results observed in our Phase 2 study.
-ROSELLA has a planned enrollment of 360 women with recurrent, platinum-resistant ovarian cancer, randomized 1:1 to receive either relacorilant plus nab-paclitaxel or nab-paclitaxel monotherapy.
-The primary endpoint is PFS, with overall survival as a key secondary endpoint.
-Patients in ROSELLA will have received prior bevacizumab therapy, which is the standard of care in the United States for patients with platinum-resistant ovarian cancer.
+ROSELLA has a planned enrollment of 360 women with recurrent, platinum-resistant ovarian cancer, half of whom will receive 150 mg of relacorilant intermittently in addition to nab-paclitaxel, with the other half receiving nab-paclitaxel monotherapy.
+The primary endpoint is PFS; overall survival is a key secondary endpoint.
+Patients in ROSELLA will have received prior bevacizumab therapy, which is the standard of care for patients with platinum-resistant ovarian cancer.
 Women with a history of tumors that do not respond to initial platinum-based treatments (i.e., women with "primary platinum-refractory" disease) and those who have received more than three prior lines of therapy will be excluded.